wpuipress/uipress-lite/readme.txt

 * Release Date 17 June 2024*

 * Fixed issues with some pages not correctly rendering when dynamic loading is disabled
-* Fixed issue with special symbols in site data that could cause uipress to fail to load
+* Fixed issue with special synbols in site data that could cause uipress to fail to load
 * Fixed issue with toolbar items select in builder
+* Fixed icon issue with border designer
+* Fixed issue with gradient designer

 = 3.4.01 =
 * Release Date 12 June 2024*